NotePlan/plugins/jgclark.Dashboard/README.md

 Note: _This plugin cannot work effectively on an **iPhone**-sized device, so it is disabled there.
 On an **iPad** windows can't float in the same way as they can on macOS, so while the checking-off of tasks should work on iPad, tapping on links won't work as I can't dismiss the window from the plugin._

-If already open, the dashboard window will now automatically update when a change is made in the relevant calendar note(s).
-This requires [adding a trigger to the frontmatter](https://help.noteplan.co/article/173-plugin-note-triggers) of the relevant daily/weekly note(s):
+If already open, the dashboard window will now automatically update when a change is made in the relevant calendar note(s) if you have [added a trigger to the frontmatter](https://help.noteplan.co/article/173-plugin-note-triggers) of the relevant daily/weekly/monthly note(s):

 ```yaml
 ---